Simulation API

 Current API contract rules

-Section titled “Current API contract rules”- The current claims-bearing reference lane is the uniform Cartesian Yee RF workflow.
+Section titled “Current API contract rules”- The current validated reference lane is the uniform Cartesian Yee RF workflow.

 - S-parameter APIs are port-family-specific: lumped/wire ports use